amitmerchant1990/reverie/cfp.md

 * A negative result
 * An opinion piece
 * An interesting application nugget
-* Short papers may consist of up to four (4) pages of content, plus unlimited pages of references.
+* Short papers may consist of up to four (4) pages of content, plus up to one page for ethical considerations (see below), plus unlimited pages of references.
+Submissions that exceed the length requirements will be desk rejected.

 ### Anonymity Period